benmiller314/dsam2024fall/plans/week-02.md

 There's only one new **reading**, but there are also **downloads** that you should make sure to start early; if you run into trouble, I can help you troubleshoot during office hours.

-I'll also ask you to **write** a post to a new discussion forum in response to the readings (link coming soon), to give you a chance to think in writing about the readings and to seed our in-class conversation.
+I'll also ask you to **write** a post to [a new discussion forum in response to the readings](https://github.com/benmiller314/dsam2024fall/discussions/2), to give you a chance to think in writing about the readings and to seed our in-class conversation.

 To prepare for week 3: